ioannismesionis/ioannismesionis.github.io/_posts/2023-05-12-central-limit-theorem.md

 ## Layman’s term explanation

-The *center limit theorem* states that if any random variable, regardless of the distribution, is sampled a large enough times, the sample mean will be approximately normally distributed.
+The *Center Limit Theorem* states that if any random variable, regardless of the distribution, is sampled a large enough times, the sample mean will be approximately normally distributed.
 This allows for studying the properties of any statistical distribution as long as there is a large enough sample size.

 ## Applications in Data Science